 Is This The Same House?

 New hardwood floors and accents, gold finishes on hardware, New paint throughout provided design continuity from room to room on both levels.
-All combine to give this house a lighter contemporary look while retaining its original coziness.
+All combine to give this house in Ottawa a lighter contemporary look while retaining its original coziness.

 Patricia Liptak-Satov, OakWood, COO.